 Right now, many governments are failing in these roles.
 For example, in Indonesia the government has historically been a significant obstacle to progress in reducing deforestation.
 Unclear laws and selective enforcement mean that it is very difficult for forestry companies to be fully compliant with all regulations, which is the perfect recipe for facilitating corruption.

 But current laws also don’t support conservation.
 If a palm oil company wants to preserve an area of high conservation value peat forest within one of its concessions, there’s no legal mechanism for doing so let alone options to swap that land for non-forest land elsewhere.
 And if the company acts unilaterally to protect that forest within its concession, there is no guarantee the government won’t simply claw back the permit

 and hand that forested block over to a company that has no qualms about converting it.

 Traditionally governments have focused more on the stick rather than the carrot in addressing deforestation.
 That means things such as law enforcement, zoning, and regulation have garnered most of various governments’ attention, instead of interventions that reward landholders for preserving forests.
-Ending deforestation will require both approaches, as Dan Nepstad and colleagues argued well in a paper published in Science
+Ending deforestation will require both approaches, as Dan Nepstad and colleagues argued well in a paper published in Science in June 2014.